adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 },
 ```

-4. Run `npm start` to start the storefront in your local environment
+4. Run `yarn start` to start the storefront
 5. Select PARTNER-PAY payment method.
 It should display a warning message below the payment methods.

 ### Step 3.2: UI Styling